HarikaYalavarthi/training/Enterprise-App-Development-with-AngularJS/4. Views/5. Event/Lab 8.md

-You attach an event listener to an HTML element using one of the following AngularJS event listener directives:
+You attach an event listener to an HTML element using one of the following AngularJS event listener <a class="x-grid-item"  href='/slidedeck/#1.
+Overview/2 Core-Concepts/5.
+Directive' target="_blank">directives</a>:
 * ng-click
 * ng-dbl-click
 * ng-mousedown